DelphinusLab/prover-node-release/README.md

 # Running the Prover Node from TAR Archive

+## Please do not use this repo directly for running prover node.
+Instead use the Docker repo: https://github.com/DelphinusLab/prover-node-docker

 Unpack the archive by running `tar -xvf prover_node_{UbuntuVersion}.tar` in the directory you wish to run the prover node from.

 ## Using TAR archive